-1.6 Detailed Social Impact Assessment and preparation of Resettlement Action Plan of selected section shall be done after finalization of alignment.
+1.6 Detailed Social Impact Assessment and preparation of Resettlement Action Plan of selected section has been done after finalization of alignment.
+This SIA and RAP follows similar methodologies of SIA and RAP as followed in the case of Bhaupur-Khurja section.
 The indicative ToR providing methodology for preparation of SIA and RAP is given as annexure 1.1.
 Following activities have been conducted for preparation of SIA and RAP.

-- Study of Land Acquisition Plan to identify the plots. - Public Consultation Meetings finalization of alignment - Census and Base-line survey - Stakeholder's Consultations

-- Assessment of social impacts and its mitigation measures - Preparation of RAP
+- Study of Land Acquisition Plan to identify the plots. - > Public Consultation Meetings finalization of alignment - Census and Base-line survey - Stakeholder's Consultations - Assessment of social impacts and its mitigation measures - Preparation of RAP